 |Very Good (740-799)||$1,820||$1,871|

-If you are saddled with an at-fault crash, speeding ticket, reckless driving citation, or DUI offense on your résumé, safeco could be a better choice than Allstate.
-Each car insurance company enacts rate penalties differently, so don't hesitate to shop around to figure out which insurer is best for you.
+If you are saddled with an at-fault collision, ticket, reckless driving violation, or DUI in your rearview mirror, Safeco could be a better choice than Allstate.
+Every car insurance company has different post-violation pricing structures, so don't be afraid to shop around to figure out which insurance company suits you.

 |At-fault accident (damage < $1,000)||$3,006||$2,546|